static2601/MCContentConvertor/README.md

 - Uncheck Clamp, Generate Mipmaps and Generate Normals. click OK
-- In Flags, check 'Point Sample'. click Save As and save it as the same name as what you imported but without the '_xx' on the end.
+- In Flags, check 'Point Sample'. click Save As, 'Save as Type' '.vtf' and save it as the same name as what you imported but without the '_xx' on the end.

 - Once the textures you want animated are created, you will need to copy them to your `"/game directory/materials/minecraft_original/"`